-- Monitoring pH, chlorides, TDS, and hardness levels can prolong the life of the appliance by reducing the effects of magnetite and scale build-up, corrosion, and erosion.
-Check for leaks to ensure that fresh water is not entering the system. - 2.
-Continual fresh make-up water will reduce boiler life. - Scale build-up in the heat exchanger reduces heat transfer, overheats the stainless steel heat exchanger, and causes failure. - 4.
-The addition of oxygen carried in by make-up water can cause internal corrosion in the system components. - 5.
-Leaks in the boiler or piping must be repaired at once to prevent excessive make-up water.
-For this purpose, it is recommended to install a water meter to easily check the amount of make-up water entering the system.
-Make-up water volume should not exceed 5% of the total system volume per year.
-NOTE: When make-up water is added, make sure the chemical additives are added to maintain the correct level. - An approved multi-metal corrosion inhibitor (comparable to Sentinel X100 or Fernox F1) is recommended at the correct concentration and in the manner recommended by the manufacturer.
+- Monitoring pH, chlorides, TDS, and hardness levels can prolong the life of the appliance by reducing lime scale buildup, corrosion, and erosion.
+Check for leaks to ensure that fresh water is not entering the system. - Continual fresh makeup water will reduce boiler life. - Mineral buildup in the heat exchanger reduces heat transfer, overheats the stainless steel heat exchanger, and causes failure. - The addition of oxygen carried in by makeup water can cause internal corrosion in system components. - Leaks in the boiler or piping must be repaired at once to prevent excessive makeup water.
+For this purpose, it is recommended to install a water meter to easily check the amount of makeup water entering the system.
+Makeup water volume should not exceed 5% of the total system volume per year.
+NOTE: When makeup water is added, make sure the chemical additives are added to maintain the correct level. - An approved multi-metal corrosion inhibitor (comparable to Sentinel X100 or Fernox F1) is recommended at the correct concentration and in the manner recommended by the manufacturer.

-Freeze protection fluids
+Freeze protection